aaikedw/fada-import-specs/FADA-import-specs-new.md

 During discussion with Sylvain on 6/8/15 we realised that the combination of record (ignore line) and field (empty, edit) level actions as envisaged in the mock-ups (Fig. 7) is not ideal and could result in potential conflicts (e.g. ignore line + edit field action for same line).
 As a solution, we agreed to split this up as follows; 1) report the lines with errors and the type(s) of errors per line, and offer the possibility to ignore the lines (=delete the content from the import) or act on the line = “process line” (the choice between processing individual errors on the line “as is” or act on the individual fields affected is part of step 2) and 2) provide the option to act on specific fields containing errors, providing the options ignore error, empty field and edit field.
 Following this logic, the processing of the declaration errors and import conflicts also needs to be re-considered.
 The “line consistency errors” will be reported along with the other record level error reporting (as described in preceding sentences), while the hierarchical consistency errors require a separate interface to add the missing info (cfr. the “create from” and “create new” option in the middle pane of Fig. 7).
 The form for entering this info does not need to cover all DarwinCore fields, but requires most of the info from the taxon sheet to be entered/generated; _Family, Subfamily, Tribe, Subtribe, Genus, Subgenus, Species group, Species, Subspecies_ (depending on the taxonrank for which there is a hierarchical consistency error; i.e. if error is for undeclared Genus, only the rank Genus and up need to be completed), _Author(s), Date, Original genus, Original species name, Parentheses_ and _ref key_ have to be included in the form.
-It was agreed that the implementation of the “validation report review” which is presented in 5 tab sheets  in Fig. 7 will be split up in 3 stages; 1) Hierarchical consistency errors (only covering the last point under 4.5 Validation), 2) Record and field level errors (itself split up in 2 steps as described earlier)  and 3) import status errors, each with its specific interface and options for dealing with the warnings/errors.
+It was agreed that the implementation of the “validation report review” which is presented in 5 tab sheets  in Fig. 7 will be split up in 3 stages; 1) Hierarchical consistency errors (only covering the last point under 4.5 Validation), 2) Record and field level errors (itself split up in 2 steps as described earlier)  and 3) import status errors or “import preview”, each with its specific interface and options for dealing with the warnings/errors.
 In summary, the following stages will have the processing options;
 1)	Hierarchical consistency errors: ignore line, create [parent record] from [info in child record], create new [parent record]
 2)	A. Record level evaluation: “Ignore/Delete” OR “Process” (the latter being the default option) B. Field level evaluation: “Ignore error” (= process “as is”), “empty” (this could also be achieved through editing of course, so if this would programmatically be easier, this option can be dropped) OR “edit”